Seminary of the Immaculate Conception: Seminarian program ends

 In November 2011, it was announced that the seminary would stop training new priests as of September 2012.
 Instead, the Diocese of Rockville Centre merged their seminary program with the Diocese of Brooklyn and the Archdiocese of New York at St. Joseph's Seminary in Yonkers.
 As of January 2024, the seminary continues to offer theological courses, including a master's degree in theology to the general public, as "a satellite campus of St. Joseph Seminary".

 Library closure

 The library continued to operate after the end of the seminarian theology program, but closed its doors on December 16, 2020.
-It housed Catholic, Protestant, and theological texts and contains their own private archive of rare books.
+It housed Catholic, Protestant, and theological texts and contained their own private archive of rare books.

 Current usage

 The seminary building continues to host retreats for Catholic schools and colleges and other Catholic groups such as the Knights of Columbus.